DanielNKU/pm-analysis/authpass@1.9.9/Data sources/Network Traffic.md

 ## Capturing Network Traffic

-We do not capture network traffic of Authpass.
+We do not capture network traffic of Authpass, because Authpass is a local password manager.